Ollrogge/MiniatureOs/kernel/ideas_and_todos.md

 + implement the MapperFlush functionality also in bootloader, to be forced to flush tlb later

+**Guard page**
++ check if implementation correct
++ don't need to map a guard page without any option (unmapped basically same)
++ just need to make sure it isnt allocated anymore

+**Error handling**
++ impove error handling
+    + e.g. paging
++ don't just always use except.
+Pass errors in a smarter way, print errors where they originate

 **Threads / Processes**
 + implement a way to start kernel threads
 + implement processes only for user space / kernel modules